 Single-use plastics: these are the rules

 The government is taking measures to reduce single-use plastics.
 As a producer, you sometimes have to pay for cleaning up litter.
-And customers have to bring their own containers, or pay extra for disposable ones.
+And you are not allowed to offer customers plastic disposable cups or containers if they eat in your establishment.
 Read what the present and future rules are per product group.
 And what it means for your company.

-Rules for disposable plastic cups and food packaging
+Rules for disposable plastic cups and containers (single-use plastics)

 Read more about the rules for disposable plastic cups and containers.